 Get in Touch

-Have questions not answered here?
+Have questions that aren’t answered here?
 Want to send in a tip or a complaint or just say hello?
-Here are some ways to get in touch with the Eater Montreal:
+Here are some ways to get in touch with Eater Montreal: